 How nice it would be to automate every little boring job that we currently now have?

-You, reader, might be thinking that yours is an administrative affair at the office that could be completed within one or two hours with a basic understanding of a computer programming language1.
+You might think that your administrative office work could be completed within one or two hours with a basic understanding of a computer programming language1.
 Or you could be a sewer hunter2 of our modern times, wishfully thinking, “When do we finally invent a machine that can complete the job, instead of me going down the drain?”
 Unless it’s something you enjoy doing.
 In which case, more power to you!

-Automation of jobs are key to a more fulfilling life, especially for others whose jobs constantly threaten their safety and well-being, perhaps resulting to endangering others as well.
+Automation of jobs are key to a more fulfilling life, especially those that threat the worker’s safety and well-being.
 It has the potential to free people from their regular miseries.
-Imagine all the things one could do after regaining the eight-hours-a-day six-days-a-week time that was previously allocated for “work”.
+Imagine all the things one could do after regaining some of the time that was previously allocated for “work”.
 More people would then look into other avenues of creating value.

 Is it even possible?